Vasilis Dimitriadis

 Vasilis Dimitriadis (Βασίλης Δημητριάδης; born 1 February 1966) is a Greek former professional footballer who played as a striker.

 Club career

 Aris

 Dimitriadis started his professional career in 1986 at Aris.
 On 28 August 1988 he made his first hat-trick in a 4–0 victory at home over Anagennisi Arta for the Greek Cup.
-On 8 July 1991, Dimitriadis changed the yellow shirt of Aris for the yellow-black of AEK Athens by signing a 2-year contract, on a transfer that cost over 100 million drachmas.
-The team from Thessaloniki got about 95 million and the income of two friendly matches between the two teams, in one which Dimitriadis scored.
-PAOK were also interested in Dimitriadis with their then president, Thomas Voulinos, offering 105 million drachmas plus the goalkeeper Gitsioudis, but the bad relations between the two clubs of Thessaloniki and the quick moves of the then president of AEK, Kostas Generakis did not allow that move to happen.
+On 8 July 1991, Dimitriadis changed the yellow shirt of Aris for the yellow-black of AEK Athens by signing a 2-year contract, in a transfer that cost over 100 million drachmas.
+The club from Thessaloniki got about 95 million and the incomes of two friendly matches between the two sides, in one which Dimitriadis scored.
+PAOK were also interested in Dimitriadis with their president, Thomas Voulinos, offering 105 million drachmas plus the goalkeeper Gitsioudis, but the bad relations between the two clubs of Thessaloniki and the quick moves of the then president of AEK, Kostas Generakis did not allow that move to happen.